epeios-q37/epeios.bak/tools/xdhq/Atlas/ZND/README.md

 The `Atlas` directory contains the *PHP* source code of the *Atlas* toolki, which is not needed to run the examples.

-`Atlas.phar` is the file which is needed to use the *Atlas* toolkit in your own application.
+`Atlas.phar` is the file which is needed to use the *Atlas* toolkit in your own program.

 All other directories are examples.